zonaetmunna/portfolio/README.md

 ### i used this project

-### react-bootstrap, react-hooks-form, firebase, react-icons
+### react-bootstrap, react-hooks-form, firebase, react-icons, fontawswm

 ### functionality